return42/linuxdoc/docs/linuxdoc-howto/kernel-doc-directive.rst

     value can be overriden globally by sphinx configuration option: kernel_doc_exp_ids

+``known-attrs <attr [, attrs [, ...]]>``
+    Specified a list of function attribute that are known and must be hidden when displaying function prototype.
+When ``exp-method`` is set to 'attribute' the list in ``exp-ids`` is considered as known and added implicitely to this list of known attributes.
+The default list is empty and can be adjusted by the sphinx configuration option kernel_doc_known_attrs

 ``functions <name [, names [, ...]]>``
     Include documentation for each named definition.